minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a Traffic Ticket in Minnesota

-Choosing to pay the fine may be considered entering a GUILTY plea to a Minnesota state traffic ticket.
+Paying the fine may be considered entering a GUILTY plea to a Minnesota state traffic ticket.
 It may indicate an acknowledgment of the charges against you, an agreement to settle all imposed fines, fees, and penalties, and a waiver of your right to contest the ticket in court.
-This option is essentially a conviction, which may be reported to the DPS and may show on your driving record.
+This option is a conviction, which may be reported to the DPS and may show on your driving record.

 • Online on the Minnesota Court Payment web portal

-• In-person to the court's clerk of the county where the citation was issued
+• In person to the court clerk of the county where the citation was issued

 You may need to verify your total fine amount on the portal with the MNCPC or court clerk, and you should give 7–10 working days to ensure the citation has been filed.